About Jinwon

 Beer in Manhattan!

-She loves coffee, desserts and beer; and likes cooking and baking.
+She loves coffee, beer, and desserts; and likes cooking and baking.

 Beers in Portland, Coffee in New York City.